ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 [12:33:49] Finished 'build-babel-standalone' after 29 s
 ```

-I have later tried with version 22.2.0 and it worked.
+I have later tried with version 22.2.0 and also with problems.
 So be aware of the version of node you are using.

 ### make build